zemian/my-wordpress-starter/readme.md

 ## About `my-wordpress-starter` Project

-My streamlined WordPress (WP) Setup for local development.
+This project starter template provides a streamlined WordPress (WP) structure setup for local development.

 Instead of writing directly into `wordpress` application folder, we let WP loads the `<my-wordpress-starter>/config.php` on parent directory for configuration, and we have changed